laraveltoiot/MQTTmicroService/README.md

 - `PUT /webhooks/{id}`: Update a webhook
 - `DELETE /webhooks/{id}`: Delete a webhook

+### MQTT Broker Endpoints
+- `GET /broker/status`: Get the status of the built-in MQTT broker

 ## Environment Variables

 The microservice is configured using environment variables.
 Example: